publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptI/sptB/m__us_usc_t26_s414.md

  __Study Reflecting Allocation of Assets__

     [Pub.
-L. 100–647, title VI, § 6067(b)][/us/pl/100/647/s6067/b], Nov.
+L. 100–647, title VI][/us/pl/100/647/tVI], § 6067(b), Nov.
 10, 1988, [102 Stat.
 3703][/us/stat/102/3703], directed Secretary of the Treasury or his delegate, in consultation with Federal Deposit Insurance Corporation, to conduct a study with respect to proper method of allocating assets in case of a transaction to which the amendment made by such section and, not later than Jan.
 1, 1990 (due date extended to Jan.
 1, 1992, by [Pub.
-L. 101–508, title XI, § 11831(b)][/us/pl/101/508/s11831/b], Nov.
+L. 101–508, title XI][/us/pl/101/508/tXI], § 11831(b), Nov.
 5, 1990, [104 Stat.
 1388–559][/us/stat/104/1388-559]) to report results of such study to Committee on Ways and Means of House of Representatives and to Committee on Finance of Senate.

  __Plan Amendments Not Required Until January 1, 1998__